ajlakanen/GitTray/README.md

 It’s ideal for developers managing multiple repositories across drives, ensuring that nothing remains uncommitted or unpushed.

+**Note!** This tool currently lacks fetch support to detect remote changes.
+Thus, it cannot identify if a repository is behind the remote unless changes are made locally.
+Future updates may include this feature.

 ## ✨ Features

 - Scans multiple root directories for Git repositories.